yitianhao/gpu_sched_new/README.md

 ```

 ### Plot
-Run the following commands to plot the experiment results and an figure should
+Run the following commands to plot the experiment results and a figure named
-be generated like the one blow.
+'jct_vs_t.jpg' in current working directory should be generated like the one blow.
 ```
 cd gpu-sched-exp/gpu-tester
 python src/plot_jct_timeseries.py \